plaination Xplaining Tomorrow Today

 2. What is BPE?

-Answer: Byte Pair Encoding — an algorithm that discovers frequent character pairs in training data and merges them into subword tokens
+Answer: Byte Pair Encoding — an algorithm that finds the most frequent character pairs in training data and merges them into subword tokens.

 3. Why does the same text have different token counts across models?

-Answer: Each model has its own tokenizer trained on different corpora, producing different vocabularies
+Answer: Each model trains its own tokenizer on different data, producing its own vocabulary.

 Source: What Are LLM Tokens?
 The Complete 2026 Guide, From Bytes to BPE: A From-Scratch Tour of LLM Tokenization, How LLMs Work: Tokens, Embeddings, and Transformers